21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 • Avoid asking consumers to “rate” something; instead, invite feedback.

-• Limit questions to 10 or fewer.
+• Limit the number of questions to 10 or fewer.

 Many surveys are too broad or general to prove useful.
 They require the survey taker and the business to make assumptions, which renders the data useless.